dff1980/2021-2.PoC/README.md

 datasource_list.cfg
 ```

-Do not use below metod (because this doesn't  work)
+Do not use the metod below (because this doesn't  work):
 ```
 SUSEConnect -p PackageHub/15.2/x86_64
 zypper install cloud-init-vmware-guestinfo